thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_A.md

   See below for deviations from Harry Potter.
 * The fallen angels directly interact with humanity and have visible manifestations of the powers they retain from their angelic nature.
 I'm extending this to say that some of these are inherited.
+* All of the angels and nephil found in _Many Waters_ are, in Harry Potter terms, animagi.
+More, these animal forms are symbolic in some way of the angel or nephil in question.
+Again, per above, I am not using L'Engle's definition of nephil, but I am keeping this aspect.
+All nephil have the ability to be an animagi, and this transformation is, when not specifically suppressed, natural to them.

 #### Some Notable Differences from the actual Harry Potter universe

 * Harry is noticeably out of character in this story.
 I will try to make him the exception rather than the norm.
+However, to the extent that characters are formed by their experiences across the actual Harry Potter series, they may end up in different places (emotionally/psychologically) between my first chapter and last, than they did between Mrs. Rowling's first book and last.
 * Witches are those corrupted by union with fallen angels.
 They do gain power (magic) from this union, but are corrupted by it.
 Should they repent and receive forgiveness from their sins, they would also lose their access to